raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, legendary_

-This item first appears to be a Large sealed iron barrel weighing 500 pounds.
+This item first appears to be a Large sealed iron barrel weighing 250kg.
 The barrel has a hidden catch, which can be found with a successful DC 20 Intelligence (Investigation) check.
 Releasing the catch unlocks a hatch at one end of the barrel, allowing two Medium or smaller creatures to crawl inside.
 Ten levers are set in a row at the far end, each in a neutral position, able to move either up or down.
 When certain levers are used, the apparatus transforms to resemble a giant lobster.

 The apparatus of the Crab is a Large object with the following statistics: